-Vulnerable populations of all ages in Lebanon often experience new psychological difficulties, especially Syrian refugees who have been subjected to violence and displacement.
-SAMS operates a psychosocial care program in the Beka’a Valley to assist mothers and support healthy child-rearing practices, treat anxiety and speech disorders in children, and address the psychological wounds of victims of arrest and torture.
+To address this gap, SAMS has launched a number MHPSS programs in the Beka’a Valley to assist mothers and support healthy child-rearing practices, treat anxiety and speech disorders in children, and address the psychological wounds of victims of arrest and torture.